 homemade magic shell is superior to the commercial product

-This is one of those many examples of a do it yourself food that really makes sense to try.
+This is one of those many examples of a do-it-yourself food that really makes sense to try.
 For one thing, it takes just minutes to make.
 For another, you can use really good quality chocolates and flavorings.
 The store bought version can’t compete.

 Homemade Magic Shell Ice Cream Sauce